 Nastassia Hajal, PhD

-Dr. Nastassia Hajal is a child clinical psychologist on faculty at the UCLA Department of Psychiatry & Biobehavioral Sciences.
-Her primary interests are in parenting and young children’s emotional development in the context of family stress and trauma.
+Dr. Nastassia Hajal is an Assistant Clinical Professor in the UCLA Department of Psychiatry & Biobehavioral Sciences in the David Geffen School of Medicine and the Semel Institute for Neuroscience and Human Behavior.
+Dr. Hajal is a child clinical psychologist whose primary interests are in parenting and young children’s emotional development in the context of family stress and trauma.

-Dr. Hajal is interested in translational work that bridges basic science on developmental psychopathology, parenting, and emotion with clinical research on the promotion of child and family resilience.
-She has a particular interest in studying caregiver emotional processes using novel methodology, including intensive and ecologically valid techniques (such as experience sampling methodology), affective neuroscience (such as EEG), behavior genetic designs, and clinical trials.
-Dr. Hajal’s translational experience spans from the translation of basic science findings into family-centered intervention practices to the integration and implementation of well-established approaches into large systems (e.g., UCLA Health System, Los Angeles Unified School District).
-Her work has been supported by private foundations as well as by the National Institute of Child Health & Human Development.
+Dr. Hajal is interested in translational work that bridges basic science on developmental psychopathology, parenting, and emotion with clinical research on the promotion of child and family resilience in the face of stress.
+She has a particular interest in studying caregiver emotional processes using novel methodology, including intensive and ecologically valid techniques (such as experience sampling methodology), affective neuroscience (such as EEG), and behavior genetic designs.
+Dr. Hajal’s involvement in translational work spans from the translation of basic science findings to develop and refine family-centered interventions, to integration of well-established approaches for implementation into large systems (e.g., UCLA Health System, Los Angeles Unified School District).
+She is currently working on an NIH-funded clinical trial of emotion regulation, biomarkers, and response to intervention in parents who have their own histories of childhood interpersonal trauma.

-Hajal, N.J., Aralis, H., Kiff, C., Wasserman, M., Paley, B., Milburn, N., Mogil, C., & Lester, P. (revise/resubmit).
+Hajal, N.J., Aralis, H., Kiff, C., Wasserman, M., Paley, B., Milburn, N., Mogil, C., & Lester, P. (in press).
 Parental Wartime Deployment and Socioemotional Adjustment in Early Childhood: The Critical Role of Military Parent Perceived Threat during Deployment.
-Journal of Traumatic Stress.
+Journal of Traumatic Stress. doi: 10.1002/jts.22475

 Hajal, N.J., Cole, P.M., & Teti, D.M.
 (2017).
 Maternal responses to infant distress: linkages between specific emotions and neurophysiological processes.
 Parenting: Science and Practice, 17, 200-224, doi: 10.1080/15295192.2017.1336001